-Bluefish are farmed for food across the globe and in the USA. you’re interested in learning more about how bluefish are farmed, this link (Food and Agriculture Organization of the United Nations) will provide everything you want to know.
-The primary area in the world for farmed bluefish is China.
+Bluefish are farmed for food across the globe and in the USA. you’re interested in learning more about how they are farmed, this link (Food and Agriculture Organization of the United Nations) will provide everything you want to know.
+The primary area in the world for farmed fish of this species is China.

-Most people fry bluefish with their favorite fish recipe.
-We don’t eat fried fish, and prefer to broil it instead.
+Most people fry them with their favorite fish recipe.
+We don’t eat fried fish and prefer to broil it instead.
 With a strong-smelling fish like this one, it’s probably best to eat it with garlic bread, rice, or something else to counteract all the oil.

 PRO TIP – Adult bluefish are known to have worms and parasites especially in the gonads.
 Please cook and eat only small fish around 12″.

 - OAR/National Undersea Research Program (NURP); University of North Carolina at Wilmington.

 - Florida Fish and Wildlife Conservation Commission, and here.